mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/arguments.md

 - `--print-rules` (Default value = `false`)

   - `true` The induced rules are printed on the console.
-The following options may be specified via the bracket notation (see {ref}`parameters`):
+The following options may be specified using the {ref}`bracket-notation`:

     - `print_feature_names` (Default value = `true`) `true`, if the names of features should be printed instead of their indices, `false` otherwise.
     - `print_label_names` (Default value = `true`) `true`, if the names of labels should be printed instead of their indices, `false` otherwise.